SDK Structure

 OWAuthentication

-OWAuthentication handles user authentication and Single Sign-On (SSO) flows.
-This includes:
+OWAuthentication handles user authentication and Single Sign-On (SSO) flows:

 • Renewing SSO tokens.